ibexa/documentation-developer/docs/tutorials/extending_admin_ui/3_filtering_the_content_list.md

 # Step 3a - Filtering the content list

 In this step you will enable the content list to be filtered by Content Types.
-The following tutorial requires the completed [Step 2 - Creating a content list](2_creating_a_content_list.md).
+The following tutorial requires the completed [Step 2 - Creating a top menu item](2_creating_a_content_list.md).

 ## Update routing